bach-sh/bach/README.md

 - `@which`
 - `@xargs`

-Due to the command `command` and `xargs` are a bit special.
+`command` and `xargs` are a bit special.
 Bach mocks both commands by default to make the similar behavior of themselves.

 In Bach Testing Framework the `xargs` is a mock function.
 It's behavior is similar to the real `xargs` command if you put `--` between `xargs` and the command.
 But the commands to be executed by  `xargs` are dry run.